w5xd/PacketRainGauge/README.md

 just fits inside the AA holder 3D printed part.
 <li>Quantity two by AA cells.
 Lithium cells are preferred.
 They should last over 12 months.
 <li> A <a href='https://www.kjmagnetics.com/proddetail.asp?prod=B422'>K&J Magnetics B422 neodymium magnet</a>.
 The same part as the retrofit, above.
-Its
 Note there is a required orientation of the magnet that takes some care when you glue it.
 See <a href='#MAGNET_ORIENTATION'>below</a>.
 <li> <a href='https://www.mcmaster.com/catalog/131/4021/2418T16'>3/32" width, Dash Number 141 O Ring (2 1/2" OD)</a>
 The O ring seals the battery compartment against water.